russellholt/dsc-server/README.md

 structure.
 The cgi abstraction I called "SURL" (for 'server url') described and implemented here was never completed in this server because it quickly evolved into a full blown programming language and application server in the subsequenst projects RSL and Granite Foundation (RSL 2).
 There, it interacted with other web servers instead.
+See metaURL.txt.

 ## this is old junk